 MasterCraft boats and trailers are manufactured and lake-tested at our 310,000 square-foot facility located in Vonore, Tennessee.
-We believe MasterCraft has the only boat manufacturing facility to achieve compliance with all three of the ISO 9001 (Quality Management Systems), 14001 (Environmental Management Systems), and 18001 (International Occupational Health and Safety Management System) standards.
-Crest boats are manufactured at our 270,000 square-foot facility located in Owosso, Michigan.
-Aviara boats are manufactured at our 130,000 square-foot facility in Merritt Island, Florida.
+We believe MasterCraft has the only boat manufacturing facility to achieve compliance with all three of the ISO 9001 (Quality Management Systems), 14001 (Environmental Management Systems), and 45001 (International Occupational Health and Safety Management System) standards.
+Crest and Balise boats are manufactured at our 270,000 square-foot facility located in Owosso, Michigan.
+Aviara boats are manufactured at a 160,000 square-foot facility in Merritt Island, Florida.
+Following consummation of the Aviara Transaction, we intend to close the Merritt Island facility and offer the property for open market sale.